Fz3r0/Fz3r0_-_SQLi/README.md

 **Watch out.
 The gap in the door...
 It's a separate reality.
 The only me is me.
 Are you sure the only you is you?...**<br>

+I am the Lord of Darkness. <br>
+I require the solace of the shadows and the dark of the night. <br>
+Sunshine is my destroyer. <br>
+All this shall change. <br>

+**Tonight, the sun sets forever.
+There shall never be another dawn.<br>**

+**In the mist of the night you may see me come, where shadows move and demons lie... ...I am Fz3r0 and the Sun no longer rises...".** <br>

 ...
 You've been chosen...<br>

 ![image](https://github.com/Fz3r0/Fz3r0_-_SQLi/assets/94720207/37bbc806-a74a-4d97-9812-a26f0c616f5d)